github/scripts-to-rule-them-all/README.md

 `script/bootstrap` is used solely for fulfilling dependencies of the project.

-This can mean RubyGems, npm packages, GIT submodules, etc.
+This can mean RubyGems, npm packages, Git submodules, etc.

-The goal is to make sure all third party dependencies are installed that are required for the project to run.
+The goal is to make sure all required dependencies are installed.

 ### script/setup

-`script/setup` is used to set up a project into an initial state.
+`script/setup` is used to set up a project in an initial state.
-This is typically run after an initial clone, or, to reset the project back to an initial state before any use was had.
+This is typically run after an initial clone, or, to reset the project back to its initial state.

 This is also useful for ensuring that your bootstrapping actually works well.